projectM-visualizer/projectm/README.md

 ## Help
-Report issues on [GitHub](https://github.com/projectM-visualizer/projectm/issues/new) We're on IRC at irc.freenode.net #projectM
+Report issues on [GitHub](https://github.com/projectM-visualizer/projectm/issues/new)

+[Chat with us on Discord.](https://discord.gg/tpEuywB) or on IRC at irc.freenode.net #projectM.

 If you would like to help improve this project, either with documentation, code, porting, hardware or anything else please let us know!
 We gladly accept pull requests and issues.